Input Data¶

 Must-run non-renewable units are always committed, i.e., their commitment decision is equal to 1.
 All must-run units are forced to produce at least their minimum output.

 EFOR is used to reduce the maximum and minimum power of the unit.
-For hydro units it can be used to reduce their maximum power by the water head effect.
+For hydropower plants it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.

-Maximum and minimum storage is considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.
+Maximum, minimum, and initial storage values are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

 Variable maximum and minimum generation¶